 This is an easy-to-make veg*n recipe.
 The amount of added sodium is close to zero, and it goes great with anything.

-2 cups parboiled rice (some sources maintain that parboiled rice is nutritionally superior to whole grain rice; Walmart-brand has worked great)
+2 cups parboiled rice (some expert sources maintain that parboiled rice is nutritionally superior to whole grain rice; Walmart-brand has worked great)

 5 cups water